-With the structured postgraduate education (SDA) programme, the DIE regularly supports doctoral candidates with their dissertation in a Junior Researcher Group.
-This structured postgraduate education aims at promoting young scholars in acquiring academic and workplace-related competences.
+Within the structured postgraduate education (SDA) programme, the DIE supports doctoral candidates during the dissertation process.
+This structured postgraduate education aims at promoting young scholars in acquiring academically relevant and workplace-related competences.
 It supports their academic work and prepares them for an academic or practical career in adult and continuing education.

-- have experience in planning, managing, conducting and evaluating educational research projects
+- experience in planning, managing, conducting and evaluating educational research projects

-- have detailed knowledge of theories, methodology and processes in their individual fields
+- detailed knowledge of theories, methodology and processes in their individual fields

-- have didactic skills for presenting and communicating educational findings at conferences as well as in academic journals.
+- didactic skills for presenting and communicating educational findings at national and international conferences as well as in academic journals.

 The education programme is generally designed for a three-year period and contains a precise draft of specific education objectives for this period in the framework curriculum.

 - Basic modules create a broad research base on research paradigmatic and conceptual basics, as well as methodology and processes of empirical education research.
-The participation in two basic modules is mandatory.
+Participation in two basic modules is mandatory.
 The objective is a deeper understanding of empirical research as well as application knowledge, which allows an independent approach to empirical (qualitative and quantitative) data.

 - Optional compulsory modules meet the individual demands with regard to the dissertation project or other research interests.
 Two optional compulsory modules are provided.
 The objective is to establish knowledge and skills for the individual research focus on a level, which permits independent work on the individual research issue.

-- Optional modules serve to develop general, interdisciplinary skills i.e. in the form of individual competence training for developing research key competences as well as for career planning and counselling.
+- Optional modules serve to develop general, interdisciplinary skills i.e. in the form of individual competence training, the development of research key competences, as well as for career planning and counselling.
 Participation in these modules is optional.

 The scientific supervision of the doctoral candidates monitors the dissertation project and includes

-- regular doctoral colloquia, in which doctoral candidates present their project twice during the three-year period,
+- regular advisory colloquia, in which candidates present their project twice during the three-year period,

 - evaluation of and feedback to manuscripts and dissertation within six weeks,

-- annual counselling with regard to membership in professional and trade associations as well as recommended conferences, seminars and publication strategy,
+- annual exchange about recommended conferences, seminars and publication strategy,

-- monitoring of scheduled dissertation process as well as comment on time and work plans.
+- monitoring of systematic dissertation process as well as comment on time and work plans.

 Dr. Inga Specht